 If you'd like to learn more, go to Sallie Mae or click below.

 1 Lowest rates shown include the auto debit discount.
-Smart Option Student Loans for undergraduate students have variable rates that start from 1.25% APR to 11.15% APR and fixed rates that range from 4.25% APR to 12.35% APR.
-Interest is charged throughout the life of the loan—beginning with disbursement, during school, through any grace/separation period, and ending when the loan is paid in full.
+Smart Option Student Loans for undergraduate students have variable rates that start from 1.13% APR to 11.23% APR and fixed rates that range from 3.50% APR to 12.60% APR.
+Interest is charged starting when funds are sent to the school.
 With the Fixed and Deferred Repayment Options, the interest rate is higher than with the Interest Repayment Option and Unpaid Interest is added to the loan’s Current Principal at the end of the grace/separation period.
 Payments may be required during the grace/separation period depending on the repayment option selected.
 Variable rates may increase over the life of the loan.
 Advertised variable rates reflect the starting range of rates and may vary outside of that range over the life of the loan.
 Advertised APRs assume a $10,000 loan to a freshman with no other Sallie Mae loans.
-Borrower or cosigner must enroll in auto debit through Sallie Mae to receive a 0.25 percentage point interest rate reduction benefit.
-This benefit applies only during active repayment for as long as the Current Amount Due or Designated Amount is successfully withdrawn from the authorized bank account each month and may be suspended during periods of forbearance or deferment, if available for the loan.
+The borrower or cosigner must enroll in auto debit through Sallie Mae to receive a 0.25 percentage point interest rate reduction benefit.
+This benefit applies only during active repayment for as long as the Current Amount Due or Designated Amount is successfully withdrawn from the authorized bank account each month.
+It may be suspended during forbearance or deferment, if available for the loan.